alamgirh/Sentiment_analysis/Naive_Bayes/readme.md

-# Part 4: Filter words by Ratio of positive to negative counts
+# Step 4: Filter words by Ratio of positive to negative counts

 - Some words have more positive counts than others, and can be considered "more positive".
 Likewise, some words can be considered more negative than others.
 - One way for us to define the level of positiveness or negativeness, without calculating the log likelihood, is to compare the positive to negative frequency of the word.